zdsman/fsetgrp-api/README.md

 ### List Groups
 List all groups.
+If the caller has an assignment in a group, the results will always include those groups regardless of their assignments.
+Otherwise, an enabling assignment is necessary.

 An error will be returned under the following conditions:
-1. The caller does not have necessary permissions to list groups
+1. The caller does not have an enabling assignment to list groups AND has no assignments in any group.

 ```
 list_groups(Filters=[{'Name' : 'string', 'Values' : ['string']}])